A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Application to eNMR Measurements

-\Cref{fig:TernaryTnusum} illustrates $\Delta$ for all ternary electrolyte mixtures (see also \cref*{tab:SI_ternarymixtures}).
-Again, similar systems with varying salt concentrations are grouped by color.
-Only the first two EMIM BF$_4$ systems show a significant deviation from the analytical prediction (horizontal line at zero).
-As already argued in Ref. \citenum{Lorenz2022}, this deviation may result from side reactions occurring at the electrodes.
-This might yield an unbalanced Faradaic production of volume fractions which are balanced via volume drift velocity.
-In addition, these mixtures seem to be more challenging to measure.
-Thus, there might also be an underestimation of the corresponding error of the measurement.
-However, all other investigated systems fulfill the volume constraint very well.
+\Cref{fig:TernaryTnusum} illustrates the quantity $\Delta$ for all IL + Li-salt electrolyte mixtures (see also \cref*{tab:SI_ternarymixtures}),$^{\dag}$ where similar systems with varying salt concentrations are grouped by color.
+Apparently, all up to two investigated systems fulfill the volume constraint very well.
+Only the first two EMIM BF$_4$ systems show a significant deviation from the analytical prediction (horizontal line at zero), which indicates a non-trivial drift velocity $\vvel$ for these systems.
+However, it was already argued in Ref. \citenum{Lorenz2022} that this deviation may result from side reactions occurring at the electrodes.
+If the partial molar volumes of the electrolyte species are different, these can cause unbalanced Faradaic productions of volume fractions, resulting in a volume drift velocity.
+Altogether, we conclude that the assumption of a vanishing volume-based drift velocity is justified.
+The $t^{\mathrm{eNMR}}_\alpha$ equal to a very good approximation the volume-based transference numbers $t^\mathrm{v}_\alpha$.
+Hence, \cref{eq:transportparams} is indeed correct, and the $t^{\mathrm{eNMR}}_\alpha$ can be interpreted as volume-based transference numbers with the boundary condition of $\vvel = 0$ in a standard eNMR set-up.